Testamentary Trusts

 Having a trustee can also add an additional layer of protection from your beneficiaries being sued.

 The trust is not established or “settled” until after your death, at which point your trustee gains control of the trust assets.
-It is only at this point that the trust actually begins, so there are no compliance obligations prior to this point.
-However, your will MUST set out the terms of the trust, and it is too late after you die for the trust to be reversed engineered.
+As such, it is only at this point that the trust actually begins, so there are no compliance obligations prior to this point.
+However, your will MUST set out the terms of the trust, and it is too late after you die for the trust to be reverse engineered.

 The trustee will manage and distribute assets in accordance with the terms set out in the will.
-Their expenses in meeting compliance requirements should be outweighed by the tax savings to your beneficiaries.
+Generally, the expenses in meeting compliance requirements should be outweighed by the tax savings to your beneficiaries.

 Types of Testamentary Trusts